wp-plugins/book-a-place/trunk/README.txt

 3. Here you can set places, prices etc. Use colors to group similar things.
 Create different places using several cells.
 4. You can find a shortcode for each scheme in Schemes section.
 This shortcode can be embedded to any post or page.

-=If you want to use the event manager=
+= If you want to use the event manager =
 1. You should create a scheme as we described above.
 2. Then go to Events section and create an event there.
 There are three possible types of great calendars: month, week, day.
 You can choose one or several cells to create an event for.
 We created three color options for each event: background, border and text.
 Enjoy!
 3. When you added, just click on event to find a shortcode.